suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Fix wrong damage number visual bugs in `UICharacter`.
 - Fix move speed not affects playable character model's animations speed.
 - Fix area buff and area damage entities applies its effects to characters at wrong position.
-- Fix wrong aim position while `ShooterCharacterController -> turnForwardWhileDoingAction` is `false`
+- Fix wrong aim position while `ShooterPlayerCharacterController -> turnForwardWhileDoingAction` is `false`.
+- Fix character not moving properly while the game has low framerate (tested with 5 fps).

 ### Improvements
 - Add `leftHandWieldingWeaponAnimations` setting to `PlayableCharacterModel` use it to set animations while equip left-hand weapon.